 Graduate School is a time of great change and personal growth.
 It can be satisfying, exciting, and sometimes challenging.
 For some students, there are times when the demands and excitement may feel overwhelming.
 Typical stressors include: transition to college, academic and career concerns, social/peer relationships, romantic relationships, family issues, and financial problems.
 Sometimes, students don't have the internal or external resources to effectively manage the stress they are experiencing.

 Southwest Behavioral Health is also there to help with any acute, long-term issues as well.
 We want to support you in finding the appropriate resources for your situation, as easily as possible.
 After an initial consultation, the SBH Counselor can help to guide you to right resources, from a Psychiatrist /Psychologist to Inpatient Residential Services.
 Whatever you situation, there are a myriad of options available through our partnership with SBH.

 If you have any additional questions about the counseling program, please contact the Dean of Students at DOS@scnm.edu.

 -Best time to contact you

-A Southwest Behavior Health Services Scheduler will be in contact with you within 1 business day to schedule the next available appointment with the on-site Counselor.
+A Southwest Behavior Health Services Scheduler will be in contact with you within 2 business days to schedule the next available appointment with the on-site Counselor.
 Appointments will be seen in the SCNM Medical Center or Online through their TeleMed program.
 (NOTICE: Due to the current pandemic, all appointments are TeleMed until full campus operations resume.)

 Alcoholics Anonymous (AA)